Sierra Leone - Country Commercial Guide

 Opportunities

-U.S. companies can invest in building resorts, hotels, and restaurants along the stretch of white sand beaches and providing tourism services including touring, sport fishing, bird watching, and hiking.
-GoSL standards for environmental protection and community consultation may be more lax than in the United States, so in order to ensure long-term viability, it would behoove investors to conduct robust community consultation and studies of environmental impact even beyond minimum requirements.
+U.S. companies can invest in building eco-resorts, hotels, and restaurants along the stretch of white sand beaches and providing tourism services, including organized tours, sport fishing, bird watching, and hiking.
+Shared U.S.-Sierra Leonean history offers unique opportunities to U.S. organizations that specialize in U.S.-African cultural connections and tourism.
+The Government of Sierra Leone’s standards for environmental protection and community consultation may be laxer than in the United States, so to ensure long-term viability, investors should conduct robust community consultation and studies of environmental impact even beyond minimum requirements.